exonum/exonum-doc/src/get-started/java-binding.md

 #### Checking the blockchain state

-In order to verify changes in blockchain state TestKit provides a snapshot of the current database state (i.e., the one that corresponds to the latest committed block).
-There are several ways to access it:
+In order to test service read operations and verify changes in blockchain state TestKit provides a snapshot of the current database state (i.e., the one that corresponds to the latest committed block).
+There are several ways to access
+it:

+- `Snapshot getSnapshot()`
+  Returns a snapshot of the current database state
 - `void withSnapshot(Consumer<Snapshot> snapshotFunction)`
   Performs a given function with a snapshot of the current database state
 - `<ResultT> ResultT applySnapshot(Function<Snapshot, ResultT> snapshotFunction)`
   Performs a given function with a snapshot of the current database state and returns a result of its execution
-- `Snapshot getSnapshot()`
-  Returns a snapshot of the current database state

 !!! note
     Note that `withSnapshot` and `applySnapshot` methods destroy the snapshot